Discovery Turbo (United States)

-Motor Trend is an American automotive television network owned by Motor Trend Group, a subsidiary of Hearst Magazines (which in turn is a division of Hearst Communications).
+Discovery Turbo is an American pay television network owned by Warner Bros.
+Discovery.
 It primarily broadcasts automotive-themed programming, including motorsports events.

 It was originally founded in 2002 as Discovery HD Theater (later HD Theater), the first 24/7 high-definition basic cable network.
 It featured high-definition programming from its other channels.

-Redundant after the introduction of high-definition simulcasts for Discovery's networks, it re-launched by Robert Scanlon, Dan Russell, Shaan Akbar, Douglas Lerner, Nicole Tong, David Lee and Kelly Mahoney in 2011 as Velocity—an "upscale male" network primarily featuring automotive programming.
-Following Discovery's acquisition of a majority stake in the magazine's publisher, it was announced that Velocity would rebrand as Motor Trend on November 23, 2018, as a brand extension of the automotive magazine Motor Trend.
+Redundant after the introduction of high-definition simulcasts for Discovery's networks, it re-launched in 2011 as Velocity—an "upscale male" network primarily featuring automotive programming.

+Following Discovery's acquisition of a majority stake in Motor Trend Group, it was announced that Velocity would rebrand as Motor Trend on November 23, 2018, named after the automotive magazine of the same name.
+After the Motor Trend Group was sold to the magazine division of Hearst Communications, the channel was renamed Discovery Turbo on January 9, 2026, serving as an extension of the international Discovery Turbo brand.

-As of November 2023, MT is available to approximately 65,000,000 pay television households in the United States-down from its 2017 peak of 74,000,000 households.
+As of November 2023, Discovery Turbo is available to approximately 65,000,000 pay television households in the United States, down from its 2017 peak of 74,000,000 households.

 History

+As HD Theater

 The network launched nationwide in the United States on June 17, 2002, as Discovery HD Theater; and was the first 24/7 basic cable HD network in the US.
 The channel was rebranded to HD Theater on September 22, 2007.
 Programming included shows from Discovery sister networks, such as American Chopper and Animal Planet's Corwin's Quest, in addition to original programming such as Sunrise Earth (which featured footage of outdoor scenes with no narration), and history-focused titles such as When Dinosaurs Roamed America and Before We Ruled the Earth.

 As Velocity

 By 2011, as high definition feeds of mainstream networks had become more common, HD Theater no longer filled a unique niche.
-On April 14, 2011, Discovery Communications announced that HD Theater would be re-launched as Velocity later in the year; the re-launch took place on October 4, 2011.
+On April 14, 2011, Discovery Communications announced that HD Theater would be re-launched as Velocity later in the year.
+The re-launch, conducted by Robert Scanlon, Dan Russell, Shaan Akbar, Douglas Lerner, Nicole Tong, David Lee and Kelly Mahoney, took place on October 4, 2011.
 The network targeted an "upscale male" audience, and focused primarily on automotive-oriented programming.